Importing Customer Payments

-A payment card with OCR/FIK reference must have been enclosed with the invoices, reminders, interest notes, or account statements for Payment Management to interpret the customer payments.
-When a customer uses the payment card, the reference included on the payment card will follow the payment from the customer to the bank, and then back to the Business Central platform as the payment is imported to the cash receipt journal.
+A payment card with OCR/FIK reference - a payment card must have been enclosed with the invoices, reminders, interest notes, or account statements for Payment Management to interpret the customer payments.
+When a customer uses the payment card, the reference included on the card will follow the revenue from the customer to the bank and then back to the Business Central platform as the payment is imported to the cash receipt journal.
 Payment Management will use the information in the OCR string to import, apply, and post the payments.
-For more information on how to define the OCR, we refer to the article Using the OCR reference interface.
+See the Using the OCR reference interface article for more details.

 - Use the icon and search for Cash Receipt Journals, then select the related link.

-- If you are using direct communication, payments available in the bank will automatically be imported.
+- Open the relevant journal, and select Home > Import Payments.
+If you are using direct communication, payments available in the bank will automatically be imported.
 If you use manual communication, you must select the file to be imported from your local desk.

-When the files are imported Payment Management will automatically apply the payments that can be applied using the information in the payment notification received from the bank.
+When the files are, imported, Payment Management will automatically apply the payments that can be applied using the information in the payment notification received from the bank.

 When generating the cash receipt lines, Payment Management will use the information from the payment notification to identify the customer to which a payment belongs.

 - On the action bar, select Home > Apply Imported Payments.

 Payment Management inserts an Applies-to Docs for payments on which the customer or invoice number is identified.
 No**.

 On the customer card, if for the Application Method field, the Apply to Oldest option is selected:

 - The application ID is not inserted for entries that don't make up for a unique match.